Kitten Behaviors & Cat Training

 Hi,

-This is normal kitten behavior!
-Kittens, puppies, even human children need to gnaw on something when those new teeth are emerging, it's painful!
+This is completely normal kitten behavior.
+Kittens, puppies, even human babies need to chew when new teeth are coming in.
+It can be uncomfortable, and biting helps relieve the pressure.

 Comments: